Waterfall, New South Wales: Population

 In the 2021 Census, there were 522 people in Waterfall.
 84.1% of people were born in Australia and 92.1% of people only spoke English at home.
 The most common responses for religion were No Religion 44.1% and Anglican 18.0%.

 Transport

 Waterfall is the last suburb heading south on the Princes Highway before it leads into the Princes Motorway (formerly known as the F6 freeway) to the city of Wollongong.

 Waterfall railway station is the terminus for the Sydney Trains suburban Illawarra railway line.
 However, some trains do terminate one stop further on at Helensburgh.
-Waterfall is also a stop on the NSW TrainLink South Coast Line, with platform 1 to Central and platform 2 to Port Kembla, Dapto and Kiama.
+Waterfall is also a stop on the Intercity South Coast Line, with platform 1 to Central and platform 2 to Port Kembla, Dapto and Kiama.

 Education

 Waterfall's local primary school has only two rooms which have kindergarten to 2nd class in one room, and 3rd class to 6th class in another.